getlantern/flashlight/README.md

 proxy `104.131.91.213` to 1Mbit/s with a 5% packet loss rate.

 ### VPN Mode
 Flashlight has experimental support for running as a whole-device VPN.
-So far this has only been tested in Linux (Ubuntu 18.04 specifically).
+This is only supported on Linux and has only been tested on Ubuntu 18.04 specifically.

 1. Run `make lantern && sudo ./lantern -headless -stealth -vpn 2>&1`.
 Using `stealthmode` disables split tunneling, which seems to be necessary right now.
 2. Right now, the VPN doesn't play nicely with IPv6, so temporarily disable it with ```